brillcp/Networking/README.md

 }
 ```
 1. Define what endpoint type the request should use.
 More about endpoint types, read below.
-2. Define what type of encoding the request will use (`query` will encode the `parameters` in the URL).
+2. Define what type of encoding the request will use.
 3. Define the HTTP method to use, in this case it's `GET`.

 The `EndpointType` can be defined as an `enum` that contains all the possible endpoints for an API: